aaronj1335/aaronj1335.github.com/_posts/2014-07-11-reactive-programming-and-mvc.md

 - isolate your application state
 - don't repeat yourself

-reactive programming should be combined with the design patterns we know from mvc<a href=#footnote-0><sup>0</sup></a>. while those little demos seem to imply that reactive programming supplants mvc, the two are quite different. reactive programming proposes a small set of primitives for managing state with data flow, whereas mvc separates application concerns.
+reactive programming should be combined with the design patterns we know from mvc<a href="#footnote-0"><sup>0</sup></a>. while those little demos seem to imply that reactive programming supplants mvc, the two are quite different. reactive programming proposes a small set of primitives for managing state with data flow, whereas mvc separates application concerns.

 in a good mvc app the state is in the model, so let's look at how we can use reactive programming for the "M" and keep that separate from the "V".

 ## spaghetti

-we'll start with an example of a simon-says game<a href=#footnote-1><sup>1</sup></a>, implemented in [RxJS][], but without any separation of concerns.
+we'll start with an example of a simon-says game<a href="#footnote-1"><sup>1</sup></a>, implemented in [RxJS][], but without any separation of concerns.

 the game will show the user a sequence of numbers and a set of numbered buttons. the player pushes the buttons in the order of the numbers. they win if they get them all correct, otherwise it's a loss. they can restart the game at any time. here's an example:

-<iframe class=reactive-simon-game src="http://aaronstacy.com/frp-mvc-and-other-tlas/spaghetti" width=150 height=165></iframe>
+<iframe class="reactive-simon-game" src="http://aaronstacy.com/frp-mvc-and-other-tlas/spaghetti" width="150" height="165"></iframe>

 i know, i'm horrible at making games.